rust-lang/rustc-perf/database/schema.md

 A description of a rustc compiler artifact being benchmarked.

 This description includes:
-* name: usually a commit sha or a tag like "1.51.0"
+* name: usually a commit sha or a tag like "1.51.0" but is free-form text so can be anything.
 * date: the date associated with this compiler artifact (usually only when the name is a commit)
 * type: currently one of "master" (i.e., we're testing a merge commit), "try" (someone is testing a PR), and "release" (usually a release candidate - though local compilers also get labeled like this).